 Find out more about the different pros and cons of investment trusts here.

-Like all investments there is a cost to investing in an investment trust, although they can be cheaper than other grouped investments like unit trusts and OEICs.
+Like all investments there is a cost to putting money into an investment trust, although they can be cheaper than other pooled investments like unit trusts.
 Common fees and investing costs include:

 Management fees: These are the fees levied by the fund manager for their services managing the investment trusts fund.